 Samyang has specially designed a range of six autofocus lenses suitable for Full Frame Sony or Canon EOS R hybrids.
-Announced in May 2020, the Samyang RF 85mm f/1.4 AF available at the low price is Samyang’s second AF lens in Canon RF mount (and more will hopefully follow).
+Announced in May 2020, the Samyang 85mm 1.4 Canon RF mount available at a low price is Samyang’s second AF lens for Canon.

 Not too bulky nor too heavy, this 85mm Samyang offers excellent grip.
 No programmable setting ring here (I’m not a big fan anyway).
-The only control is the AF / MF switch, well placed in the usual place.
-As for the design: it is rather very successful.
+The only control is the AF/MF switch, well placed in the right place.
+As for the design: it is instead very successful.
 What do you think?

-What I find interesting with this Samyang RF 85mm f/1.4 AF is the combination of a large f/1.4 aperture and a compact and rather light build.
-Which is too rare, because many 85mm f/1.4 are almost “too powerful”… So unfortunately too cumbersome too.
-Which dissuades photographers from taking them to the field.
+What I find interesting with this Samyang RF 85mm 1.4 AF combines a large f/1.4 aperture and a compact design, rather than a light frame.
+This is too rare because many 85mm f/1.4 are almost too bulky.
+So unfortunately too cumbersome too, which dissuades photographers from taking them to the field.

-To finish the “presentations” its design is quite elaborate, with 11 elements in 8 groups including 4 high refraction (HR) lenses and a low dispersion (ED) glass lens.
-Its 9-blade diaphragm should produce a pleasant “bokeh”, which I let you appreciate in my example photos.
+To finish the presentations, its design is quite elaborate, with 11 elements in 8 groups, including four high refractions (HR) lenses and a low dispersion (ED) glass lens.
+Its 9-blade diaphragm should produce a pleasant bokeh which I let you appreciate in my example photos.

-On the Autofocus side, “two ultrasonic motors manage the AF while silently and quickly by moving a single optical unit”.
+On the Autofocus side, “two ultrasonic motors manage the AF while silently and quickly by moving a single optical unit.”
 Alright: we’ll test that.
-Seals provide basic protection for the Samyang RF 85mm f 1.4 AF against bad weather: well done.
+Seals provide essential protection for the Samyang RF 85mm f 1.4 AF against bad weather: well done.

 Construction, Quality and Design

-When you first get started: without being a light weight, the Samyang RF 85mm f/1.4 AF seemed to me “neither too big, not too long”.
+When you first get started: without being a lightweight, the Samyang RF 85mm f/1.4 AF seemed to me "neither too big, not too long."
 With 584 gram only, for 9.7 cm long: it remains a size say very reasonable for an 85 mm f/1.4.
-Thanks to this kind of lenses, we begin to feel the interest of a Full Frame mount Mirrorless.
+Thanks to this kind of lens, we begin to feel interested in a Full Frame mount Mirrorless.

 Unlike the old models of the Korean brand (around 2008), the metal construction has become superb and reassuring: the lens seems solid, built to last.
 A large plastic focus ring is quite pleasant to use.
-And the design is very elegant and clean.
-We are almost in the “premium” for a mid-range price.
+And the design is exquisite and clean.
+We are almost in the premium for a mid-range price.
 Add to this that the lens is tropicalized, we notice a rubberized seal at the back of the frame.

 The AF/MF button placed on the left is firm enough.
-Once in Manual Focus, a large ring electrically controls the focus.
-On the Canon EOS R focusing aid “Forks” (a very efficient and attractive device).
-But we notice the absence of the distance scale, (which normally appears at this time with RF lenses when used in the MF position.
+Once in Manual Focus, a large ring electrically controls the Canon EOS R focusing aid "Forks" (a very efficient and attractive device).
+But I notice the absence of the distance scale (which usually appears at this time with RF lenses when used in the MF position.
 Certainly a relative impossibility of communication between the lens and the device).

-The good idea is to have this AF / MF button placed in the axis of the “white” mark used to orient the lens when it is mounted on the camera (this is also the case with certain Canon RF lenses).
-The AF / MF button will serve as a tactile cue (more effective than the white cue), when you want to change the lens in the dark.
+The good idea is to have this AF/MF button placed in the axis of the "white" mark used to orient the lens when mounted on the camera (this is also the case with specific Canon RF lenses).
+The AF/MF button will serve as a tactile cue (more effective than the white cue) when you want to change the lens in the dark.

 And I take this opportunity to recall this little parenthesis that has nothing to do with this Samyang: I noticed that with Canon RF lenses and EOS, I still have a little trouble visualizing the right position lenses when I change them in the dark.
-This is because the old “raised red point” of EF lenses for reflex cameras has been replaced by a simple red mark, which is no longer “raised” and which I find too discreet.
-The solution therefore consists in using the AF / MF button as a marker (visual and tactile), instead.
+This is because the old "raised redpoint" of EF lenses for reflex cameras has been replaced by a simple red mark, which is no longer "raised" and which I find too discreet.
+Therefore, the solution consists of using the AF/MF button as a marker (visual and tactile).
 See to sticking a small red sticker in the right place.

 A Pleasant Grip

-With only 584 gram for 9.7 cm, the Samyang RF 85mm is not too big, nor too long.
-It is almost twice as light as the incredible Canon RF 85 mm f/1.2 L USM which weighs 1,190 gram and which is a professional tool.
+With only 584 grams for 9.7 cm, the Samyang RF 85mm is not too big nor too long.
+It is almost twice as light as the incredible Canon RF 85 mm f/1.2 L USM, weighing 1,190 grams, and is a professional lens.

-But (soon), it will above all be necessary to compare the size of this Samyang RF 85 mm f/1.4 AF to that of the recent Canon RF 85 mm f/2 Macro IS STM, which is offered at exactly the same very low price.
-Canon’s RF 85mm f/2 only opens at f/2; but it is even lighter, with only 500 gram (it is 14% lighter).
-A very good surprise and it’s nice to see that Canon has finally understood what most photographers expect.
-Canon has decided to give a real successor to the ancient (and much appreciated) EF 85mm f/1.8 USM, we will see it soon.
+But (soon), it will above all be necessary to compare the size of this Samyang RF 85 mm f/1.4 AF to that of the recent Canon RF 85 mm f/2 Macro IS STM, which is offered at the same meager price.
+Canon's RF 85mm f/2 only opens at f/2, but it is even lighter, with only 500 grams (14% lighter).
+A perfect surprise, and it's nice to see that Canon has finally understood what most photographers expect.
+Canon has decided to give a natural successor to the ancient (and much appreciated) EF 85mm f/1.8 USM; we will see it soon.

-It is therefore a safe bet that this Canon RF 85mm f/2 Macro IS STM will be an essential lens and a strong opponent for the Samyang RF 85mm AF.
-It will probably benefit from two very interesting advantages: the integrated IS stabilization (at least for beginners).
-And a minimum focusing distance of only 35 cm which will significantly increase the background blur (the bokeh increases by reducing the focusing distance), while the Samyang is satisfied with 90 cm, which I find could be improved.
+It is, therefore, a safe bet that this Canon RF 85mm f/2 Macro IS STM will be an essential lens and a strong opponent for the Samyang RF 85mm AF.
+It will probably benefit from two fascinating advantages: the integrated IS stabilization (at least for beginners).
+And a minimum focusing distance of only 35 cm will significantly increase the background blur (the bokeh increases by reducing the focusing distance).
+In comparison, the Samyang is satisfied with 90 cm, which I find could be improved.

-Beautiful metal construction for the only two Samyang AF in RF mount, with the exception of the focusing ring which remains in rigid plastic (no rubberized feel unlike Canon).
+Beautiful metal construction for the only two Samyang AF in RF mount, except for the focusing ring, which remains rigid plastic (no rubberized feel, unlike Canon).

-I still want to specify (before going to the tests), that I have for my EOS 5D R a Canon EF 85mm f/1.4 L IS USM lens (950 gram for 10.54 cm long) that I like much.
-Which is also one of the most recent professional EFs and one of the most efficient and which I also compared with the Samyang, by placing it on the EOS R, thanks to the adapter ring.
+I still want to specify that I have for my EOS 5D camera a Canon EF 85mm f/1.4 lens (950 gram for 10.54 cm long) that I like much, which is also one of the most recent professional EFs.
+Also, it is one of the most efficient lenses I compared with the Samyang by placing it on the EOS 5D R, thanks to the adapter ring.

-The weight and length savings allowed by the Samyang RF 85mm f/1.4 AF or Canon RF 85mm f/2 Macro IS STM, are really welcome.
-And I will probably sell my EF 85mm f/1.4 L IS USM therefore.
-Combined with the incredible advancements in AF (with eye tracking) on the very latest generations of Full Frame hybrids, it has almost become a cinch to shoot super-wide aperture portraits.
-While not long ago: it was still a difficult exercise, even for professionals.
+The weight and length savings allowed by the Samyang RF 85mm f/1.4 AF or Canon RF 85mm f/2 Macro IS STM is welcome.
+And I will probably sell my EF 85mm f/1.4 L IS USM, therefore.
+Combined with the incredible advancements in AF (with eye-tracking) on the latest generations of Full Frame hybrids, it has almost become a cinch to shoot super-wide aperture portraits.
+While not long ago: it was still a challenging exercise, even for professionals.

-Ultimate and final comparison (just for the sake of form): the Samyang RF 85mm f/1.4 AF is almost twice as light as the Sigma 85mm f/1.4 Art which weighed 1,131 gram for a length of 12.6 cm, and which was very (too) imposing.
-Yet it was one of the best 85mm f/1.4 reflex that I have tried: but I now find it totally outdated.
+Ultimate and final comparison (just for the sake of form): the Samyang RF 85mm f/1.4 AF is almost twice as light as the Sigma 85mm f/1.4 Art, which weighed 1,131 gram for a length of 12.6 cm, and which was very (too) imposing.
+Yet it was one of the best 85mm f/1.4 reflexes that I have tried: but I now find it outdated.

 No Stabilization in the Lens, Okay?

-However, I tested it on both devices and personally I do very well without stabilization (I was used to the old Sigma 85mm f/1.4 unstabilized).
-Since I know how to respect the rule of “One on the focal”.
-You should be fine too, because you are not more stupid than me.
-It will suffice to forbid you speeds lower than 1/100 sec.
-And “breathe well”, before triggering by blocking your breathing, feet a little apart.
+However, I tested it on both devices, and I do very well without stabilization (I was used to the old Sigma 85mm f/1.4 unstabilized).
+Since I know how to respect the rule of "One on the focal."
+You should be fine too because you are not more stupid than me.
+It will suffice to forbid you speeds slower than 1/100 sec.
+And "breathe well" before triggering by blocking your breathing, feet a little apart.

 As you can see from these few examples below: I was able to take very sharp images at reasonably low speeds, up to 1/25 sec freehand (without a foot): the first on the left.
-However for a very clear landscape, I preferred to “ensure” while remaining at a more traditional 1/200 sec (right image).
+However, I preferred to "ensure" an evident landscape while remaining at a more traditional 1/200 sec (right image).
 You can also click on it to assess the sharpness.
 For this purpose, I exported these images in 3000 pixels.
 On the enlarged view, a second click on the round button (visible at the top right of the image) will suffice.

 A Design Specifically Intended for Full Frame Hybrids

 We would have possibly appreciated that the lens hood (in plastic) was a little shorter and secured by a latch.
-However it holds really well in place.
-The red border is reminiscent of the L Series lenses (Luxury) from Canon: Samyang could have refrained from using this “code”, normally reserved for professional models (but we will forgive them for this little daring).
+However, it holds well in place.
+The red border is reminiscent of the L Series lenses from Canon: Samyang could have refrained from using this "code," generally reserved for professional models (but we will forgive them for this little daring).

-The design of the Samyang 85 f/1.4 AF Canon RF Mount is a specific design for Full Frame hybrids.
+The design of the Samyang 85 f/1.4 AF Canon RF Mount is a specific design for Full-Frame hybrids.
 And this is not a variation of a lens designed for SLRs.
-Moreover, there is a Samyang 85mm f/1.4 Autofocus EF mount for EOS SLRs, but it has a very different: it is strangely “very short”.
+Moreover, there is a Samyang 85mm f/1.4 Autofocus EF mount for EOS SLRs, but it has very different: it is strangely "very short."

-A bit like Sigma already offers, I suppose that this lens should be able to receive Firmware updates (accessible on this page), thanks to a physical accessory: the Samyang Lens Station RF (link here at Samyang and available here at Amazon).
-A base similar to this Samyang Lens Station Sony E mount.
+A bit like Sigma already offers, I suppose that this lens should receive Firmware updates (accessible on this page), thanks to a physical accessory: the Samyang Lens Station RF.
+A base is similar to this Samyang Lens Station Sony E mount.

 General Image Quality